-- First, make your complaint to the Professional Standards Department of the police body concerned.
+- First, make your complaint to the Professional Standards Department of the policing body concerned.

-- Then, if you are dissatisfied with the response, you may then apply to the PIRC for a Complaint Handling Review (CHR).
+- Then, if you are dissatisfied with their final response, you may then apply to the PIRC for a complaint handling review.

-- Finally, once we have completed our CHR, we may publish the findings.
+- Finally, once we have completed our review, we may publish the findings.

 What we publish

-We publish an anonymised version of our CHR reports on our website.
+We publish an anonymised version of our complaint handling reviews on our website.
 A small number are not published, where there is a risk that publication could lead to identification of any of those involved.

 Before you contact the PIRC